| |

 to either fiction or non-fiction, but went exclusively to non-fiction

 works until 2006.
-Last visited: July 2007
+Last visited: 01/2015

-IPPY
+IPPY Awards

 Presented annually since 1996 by Independent Publisher Online relevant